“A beautiful, sensitive musician who can play in many styles, from pop to latin to swing. A natural.”

 Isaac Cavallaro is an Australian musician with experience as a music director, producer, composer and educator, currently undertaking his Masters of Music Research at Griffith University’s The Queensland Conservatorium.
 Here, Isaac is exploring the processes of developing augmented drumset vocabulary which includes the addition of a midi keyboard to the traditional drumset.

-This study has recently led to Isaac accepting an offer to attend the Artist in Residence Program hosted by Vijay Iyer, in Florida.
-Here Isaac will present his augmented drumset compositions to Vijay and the other artists in residence for critiquing.
-The program will also include collaborations with the fellow participants, where Isaac hopes to find new approaches to making music on his augmented drumset.
+This study helped earn Isaac a scholarship to attend the Artist in Residence Program hosted by Vijay Iyer, in Florida.
+Unfortunately due to COVID-19, this was cancelled.
+Here Isaac was to present his augmented drumset compositions to Vijay and the other artists in residence for critiquing.

 Graduating from Ferny Grove State High School in 2007, Isaac was top of the class in both classroom music and music extension (2007), and received the school cultural award (2006, 2007).
 Isaac continued his studies at Griffith University’s The Queensland Conservatorium, earning his Bachelor of Music, majoring in advanced performance for jazz drums.
 During his time there, Isaac received the Sid SJ Bromley Jazz Award for Outstanding Student (2015) and Griffith awards for Academic Excellence (2013, 2014, 2015).